 Fortunately, Amy had a coach through our New Law Business Model program, and Amy’s coach was able to help Amy see and understand what was happening and why, and make the slight course correction that was necessary.
-Without the mentoring she received, Amy would have almost certainly fired her client services director and slipped back into a lack of confidence and self-doubt about her ability to grow.
+Without the mentoring Amy received, she would have almost certainly fired her client services director and slipped back into a lack of confidence and self-doubt about her ability to grow.

-Instead, Amy’s mentor helped her to see that she had dropped parts of her business’s system when she brought her CSD on board.
-Rather than firing the CSD, Amy worked to retrain the CSD to improve their job performance.
+As a result, rather than firing her CSD and deciding maybe she should just stay small, Amy implemented a training system for her CSD, focusing on the right metrics and milestones.
 Shortly after that, Amy was back to engaging 100 percent of the clients she met with, and at an even higher average engagement fee than before.
 Now, with the support to serve her growing clientele, she can continue to grow, increase her income, and work less to spend more time with her son, as she desires.

 This is where mentoring really happens: in the breakdown moments.
 A mentor helps you make the change you desire, even when you can’t see how it’s possible.